"These were two different cases. It never crossed my mind there would be a connection."--Defense Attorney Steve Lefler

 When attorney Steve Lefler stop representing an accused murderer and start representing one of the crime scene investigators who helped put his client in jail?
 Did the lawyer under cut one client in the service of another?

-Attorney Steve Lefler (right) talks to
+Attorney Steve Lefler (right) talks to reporters outside the courtroom |

 Whether Lefler had a conflict of interest as two different homicide cases overlapped is one essential question as Edwards maneuvers to get a new trial.
 He was convicted in 2009 of murdering Jessica O'Grady in his bedroom.
 Her body has never been found.
 A jury had no problem believing she had been murdered and Edwards was responsible.
 In the collective mind of the jury the quality of the criminal forensics work left room for no other conclusion.
 All appeals have been rejected.